"At the center of your being you have the answer; you know who you are and you know what you want."

 Signs of the Tyrant distortion:

-- You become rigid, unable to adapt
+- We become rigid, unable to adapt

-- You mistake hardness for strength
+- We mistake hardness for strength

 This is false centeredness.
 It looks stable but is fear-based.
 The Tyrant's rigidity creates resistance and breaks under pressure.